Four Ways to Feel Better About Yourself

 Now that you understand your needs and have a plan for getting them met, you are on your way to feeling that sense of self-assuredness that comes from having control over your own life.
 You’re moving in the right direction.
 But what about those past mistakes?
 You know, those things you’re not so proud of?
 Almost everyone has said something hurtful, forgotten an important event, or betrayed someone they love.

 We have to remember that our mistakes do not define us.
 They do not make us good people or bad people.
 If we learn and grow from them, then they make us better people.
 To develop positive self-views, you must keep in mind that everyone makes mistakes.
 Forgive yourself, be compassionate toward yourself, and give yourself credit for trying not to make the same mistakes again.

 4. Celebrate your quirks.

 Each of us is one of a kind.
-When we cherish our eccentricities and celebrate our flaws, we begin to develop a deep love for ourselves just as we are.
+When we cherish our eccentricities and celebrate our flaws, we begin to develop self-confidence and a deep love for ourselves just as we are.
 Instead of focusing on all the things wrong with us, self-celebration enables us to derive deep satisfaction from being uniquely us.
 Practice self-celebration by enjoying your awkward laugh or poking fun at your inability to remember people’s names.
-(I smile wide for pictures to show off my buck tooth.)
+(I smile wide for pictures to show off my bucktooth.)